morellek/Split-by-Time-Interval/README.md

-# Name of App *(Give your app a short and informative title.
-Please adhere to our convention of Title Case without hyphens (e.g. My New App))*
+# Split by Time Interval

 MoveApps

-Github repository: *github.com/yourAccount/Name-of-App* *(the link to the repository where the code of the app can be found must be provided)*
+Github repository: *github.com/movestore/Split-by-Time-Interval*

 ## Description
-*Enter here the short description of the App that might also be used when filling out the description when submitting the App to Moveapps.
-This text is directly presented to Users that look through the list of Apps when compiling Workflows.*
+Splits your data set by year, month, week or Julian day to be analysed as separate tracks in further Apps.
+Possible to join time intervals over years or not.

 ## Documentation
-*Enter here a detailed description of your App.
-What is it intended to be used for.
-Which steps of analyses are performed and how.
-Please be explicit about any detail that is important for use and understanding of the App and its outcomes.*
+This App appends to the data the attributes year, month, week and Julian day.
+According to the selection of the user, the data set will then be split into separate tracks by individual and year, month, week or day.
+It is possible to select that the intervals will be joined over years, which makes sense if one wants ot explore general differences between seasons.
+For general time adaptation processes this might not be sensible.

 ### Input data
-*Indicate which type of input data the App requires.
-Currently only R objects of class `MoveStack` can be used.
-This will be extend in the future.*

-*Example*: MoveStack in Movebank format
+move2 location object

 ### Output data
-*Indicate which type of output data the App produces to be passed on to subsequent apps.
-Currently only R objects of class `MoveStack` can be used.
-This will be extend in the future.
-In case the App does not pass on any data (e.g. a shiny visualization app), it can be also indicated here that no output is produced to be used in subsequent apps.*

-*Example:* MoveStack in Movebank format
+move2 location object

 ### Artefacts
-*If the App creates artefacts (e.g. csv, pdf, jpeg, shapefiles, etc), please list them here and describe each.*

-*Example:* `rest_overview.csv`: csv-file with Table of all rest site properties
+none.

 ### Settings
-*Please list and define all settings/parameters that the App requires to be set by the App user, if necessary including their unit.*

-*Example:* `Radius of resting site` (radius): Defined radius the animal has to stay in for a given duration of time for it to be considered resting site.
+ `Radius of resting site` (radius): Defined radius the animal has to stay in for a given duration of time for it to be considered resting site.
 Unit: `metres`.

 ### Most common errors
-*Please describe shortly what most common errors of the App can be, how they occur and best ways of solving them.*
+none yet.

 ### Null or error handling
 *Please indicate for each setting as well as the input data which behaviour the App is supposed to show in case of errors or NULL values/input.
 Please also add notes of possible errors that can happen if settings/parameters are improperly set and any other important information that you find the user should be aware of.*